gitlabhq/gitlab-runner/docs/executors/docker.md

 Build Cache     0         0         0B        0B
 ```

-Once you have confirmed the reclaimable space, run the [`docker system prune`](https://docs.docker.com/engine/reference/commandline/system_prune/) command that will remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes that are not tagged by the Gitlab runner.
+Once you have confirmed the reclaimable space, run the [`docker system prune`](https://docs.docker.com/engine/reference/commandline/system_prune/) command that will remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes that are not tagged by the GitLab runner.

 ## The persistent storage